meetp5484/Common-Automation-Framework/README.md

 ### **Common Automation Framework**

-A comprehensive automation library designed to simplify and unify testing across Web, Mobile and API platforms.
+A comprehensive automation library designed to simplify and unify testing across Web, Mobile ,API and Desktop platforms.
 This framework encapsulates modular and reusable components, allowing seamless integration into any project.

 **Key Features**

-->Unified driver factory for Web, Mobile, and Api automation.
+->Unified driver factory for Web, Mobile, Api and Desktop automation.

 ->Data-driven testing support using Excel or JSON files.